Page 2 of 2

-So far, Alverson has made his low and micro-budget films for less than a million dollars, working with independent producers such as Mike S. Ryan, who’s financed similarly bold directors such as Todd Solondz and acclaimed Hungarian filmmaker Béla Tarr, as well as the film “Junebug,” one of the lowest-budget films ever nominated for an Oscar (which also featured Oldham).
+So far, Alverson has made his low and micro-budget films for less than a million dollars each, working with independent producers such as Mike S. Ryan, who financed similarly bold directors such as Todd Solondz ("Happiness") and acclaimed Hungarian filmmaker Béla Tarr, as well as the film “Junebug,” one of the lowest-budget films ever nominated for an Oscar.

-Alverson’s next film, “The Comedy,” fully embraced confrontation with both the narrative and the audience.
-His breakthrough struck a nerve, coming when popular opinion began to swing against a gentrified Brooklyn.
+Alverson’s next film, “The Comedy,” fully embraced confrontational cinema with both the narrative and the audience; it seemed to strike a nerve, coming when popular opinion began to swing against a gentrified Brooklyn.

-“I wanted the audience to experience a level of culpability,” Alverson says, referring to his refusal to judge the entitled main character.
+“I wanted the audience to experience a level of culpability,” Alverson says, referring to his refusal to judge the privileged and entitled lead character.
 “I certainly didn’t want to be equated with hipsters, or racism, or misogyny, or comedy even.
 What’s being said was in the viewers’ repulsion.
 They’re finishing the sentence.”

 In the wake of “The Comedy,” Alverson received a fellowship from the Virginia Museum of Fine Arts and was invited to various speaking engagements at universities to discuss his work.

 “Most directors would take a bag of money to do whatever.
 I know Rick’s turned offers like that down,” says friend Bobby Donne, a local musician known from the influential band Labradford.
-Donne worked on the soundtrack to “Entertainment” and has gotten other film work partly because of his association with Alverson.
-“He may not even realize how influential his work is becoming to other directors.”
+Donne worked on the soundtrack to “Entertainment” and has gotten other soundtrack work partly because of his association with Alverson.
+“He may not even realize how influential his work is becoming to other directors,” Donne adds.

 It’s not just Richmond’s affordability keeping him here.
 Alverson explains that he’s grown attached to his Church Hill neighborhood, which he’s watched progress from street violence — bullets once came through his window, nearly hitting his girlfriend — to its current Brooklyn-like renaissance with rising home prices.

-Because he wears so many hats: writing scripts, pitching his films, finding investors, casting, directing, editing, and traveling to promote, as he’s doing now with “Entertainment” — he’s often only here two weeks at a time.
-In the last month, he’s been to Los Angeles, Chicago, Philadelphia and Switzerland with the film.
+Because he wears so many hats -- writing scripts, pitching films, finding investors, casting, directing, editing, and traveling to promote — he’s often only in Richmond two weeks or so at a time.
+Over the last month, he’s been to Los Angeles, Chicago, Philadelphia and Switzerland with the film.

 Bowles, who sees early edits of his work (“I can tell by watching them, emotionally what he’s going through,” she says) keeps pushing him to bring on an intern or assistant.
 “He’s reticent because he values people’s time and wants to pay them.”